State Axes and Thresholds

 Purpose

-This document defines the three state axes used across the Valenar world model: the Feature discovery axis, the Location knowledge axis, and the Site state axis.
+This document defines the three state axes used across the Valenar world model: the Feature discovery axis, the Territory knowledge axis, and the Site state axis.
 Each axis is a named ladder with labels, optional numeric intensity, and a single owning subsystem.
 This document is the authoritative reference for which subsystem owns each axis and what the committed labels are.

 Feature Discovery Axis